 I also freelance as a photography tutor/facilitator having taught as visiting faculty in various colleges in India.
 The teaching work I have enjoyed most has been with using participatory methodologies (my work with Photovoice/Panos London) primarily because subjects get to tell the stories they want to tell and for me that as a political tool is far more useful.

-As a translator I have been working with the writings of Devanoora Mahadeva over the past year and these have been published in various online portals.
+As a translator I have been working with the writings of Devanoora Mahadeva and other writers writing in Kannda over the past few years and these have been published in various online portals.

 As a researcher the broad framework of my research revolves around image based practices.
 Within that I am interested in representative practices (photography, film, social media); the subject as photographer (citizen journalism, participatory methodologies), truth and representation (War photography) and intersectional analyses (through gender/caste/class/language).
 My research usually finds an audience in academic/conference spaces.